Kenny-Hui/HK_ATS/README.md

 Create a file called hkats.ini on the folder where the plugin is stored.
 It is recommended to follow the template below
 ```
-; Security Keydown event, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
+; Keydown event, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
 ; Format: keyi = PluginIndex, SoundIndex
 ; SoundIndex could be optional, but PluginIndex must be filled
 [keydown]
-key2 = 105
+key2 = 105,221
-key3 = 106
+key3 = 106,221
 key4 = 107
 key5 = 102
 key6 = 103